daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 Example of incremental approach: moon program.
 The 7 missions had their own steps: (unmanned command module test, unmanned lunar module test, manned CSM in low Earth orbit, manned CSM and LM in low Earth orbit...

 Write the test that you'd want to read--we want each test to be as clear as possible an expression of the behavior to be performed by the system or object.
-Ignore the fact that the test won't run or compile, just concentrate on its text; we act as if the suporting code already exists.
+Ignore the fact that the test won't run or compile, just concentrate on its text; we act as if the supporting code already exists.

 *Test must read well.*When the test reads well, we then build up the infrastructure to support the test.
 We know we've implemented enough of the supporting code when the test fails in the way we'd expect.

-*Watch the test fail.* If the test fails in a way that we didn't expect, we know we've misunderstood something or that the code is incomplete, sowe fix that.
+*Watch the test fail.* If the test fails in a way that we didn't expect, we know we've misunderstood something or that the code is incomplete, so we fix that.
 If it's the "right" failure, we can check that the diagnostics are helpful.

 *Develop for the Inputs to the Outputs.* The end-to-end tests for the feature will simulate these events arriving.
 At the boundaries of our system, we will need to write one or more objects to handle these events.
 Then we discover that these objects need services, and these need objects, and these need services...

-In this way, we work our way through the system: from the objects that receive external events, through the intermediate layers, to the central domain model, and then on to other boundary objects that generate an extrnal visuble response.
+In this way, we work our way through the system: from the objects that receive external events, through the intermediate layers, to the central domain model, and then on to other boundary objects that generate an external visible response.

 It's tempting to start by unit-testing new domain model objects and then trying to hook them into the rest of the application, but we're more likely to get bitten by integration problems later.